huangzyong/TG-Net/README.md

 # TG-Net
-You can find TG-Net in models.py
+You can find TG-Net in the models.py